Your open access research stories

-Open Access Week has arrived, so to celebrate all things Open Access (OA) we asked some of the researchers who have published OA with us in the last few years to tell us about their research ‘story’ – why they choose to publish their work OA, what reception their article received, and how they found the experience.
+We asked some researchers who have published open access (OA) to tell us about their research ‘story’ – why they choose to publish their work OA, what reception their article received, and how they found the experience.

 Turning difficulties into possibilities: engaging Roma families and students in school through dialogic learning